 Like its competitors, Offerpad’s goal is to rethink the way real estate transactions unfold.
 Its cash offers provide an alternative to the time-consuming and uncertain process of preparing, listing, and marketing a home on the open market.

-Once Offerpad purchases homes from sellers, it completes any repairs or renovations before selling homes directly to buyers.
+Once Offerpad purchases your home, it completes any repairs or renovations before relisting it on the open markets.

-In exchange for these services, Offerpad charges sellers a 6-10% fee (typically around 7%), plus closing costs.
+In exchange for these services, Offerpad charges sellers a 5% fee, plus closing costs.

 Because Offerpad expects to earn a profit by reselling homes, it’s selective about the homes it purchases.

 - Within one of the 25 cities Offerpad serves

 - A single-family residence that isn’t manufactured, pre-fab, or mobile

 - Built after 1960